 Scripture Has Only One Meaning

 Naturally, personal interpretations downplay the difficult or offensive parts of the Bible in favor of a Jesus who is all love and no judgment.
-This is a very palatable gospel that makes folks feel good about themselves when they should be feeling the exact opposite.
+This makes folks feel good about themselves when they should be feeling the exact opposite.
 People like this never get around to acknowledging or confessing their sins, yet they fill the pews of churches all over America.

 Jesus did not compromise the word of God to increase his following.
+He would have failed miserably at Facebook.
 In fact, after issuing a very difficult teaching, many of his followers left him.
 In John 6 it says, “When many of his disciples heard it, they said, “This is a hard saying; who can listen to it?
 After this many of his disciples turned back and no longer walked with him.”
 So Jesus said to the twelve, “Do you want to go away as well?”
-If he had a Facebook account today, Jesus would be banned.

 Peter’s answer is instructive.
 He said, “Lord, to whom shall we go?
 You have the words of eternal life, and we have believed, and have come to know, that you are the Holy One of God.”
 (Jn 6:68)